CyVerse-learning-materials/SciApps_guide/annotation.rst

 The Annotation Tutorial
 ---------------------------
-This tutorial is a step-by-step guide for the Bioinformatics workshop of 2017 Plant Genome & Biotechnology meeting.
+This tutorial is a step-by-step guide for the `Bioinformatics workshop of 2017 Plant Genome & Biotechnology meeting <https://wiki.cyverse.org/wiki/display/Events/2017+11+29+Half-day+workshop+on+bioinformatics+tools+for+Plant+Genomics>`_.
 It will cover the basic steps of using SciApps for performing annotation.

 ----